cemc-oper/ploto/README.md

 # Ploto

-A plot server for plot system in NWPC.
+A distributed scheduling platform for plotting system in NWPC.

 ## Docker